SocietyForArtisticResearch/PPCopenhagen18/expo.md

 <center>
 <blockquote> The control which designers know in the print medium, and
 often desire in the web medium, is simply a function of the limitation of the printed page.
-We should embrace the fact that the web doesn’t have the same constraints, and design for this flexibility. </blockquote> (John Allsopp, "A Dao of Web Design", 2000)
+We should embrace the fact that the web doesn't have the same constraints, and design for this flexibility. </blockquote> (John Allsopp, "A Dao of Web Design", 2000)
 </center>